caio-ishikawa/netscout/README.md

       - Clone repository
       - Run ```make install```

+## External APIs
+NetScout uses two external APIs: BinaryEdge and SerpAPI.
+BinaryEdge is used to query for historical data of subdomains registered to the seed URL, and SERP API is used to collect Google Search results for speficic filetypes for the seed URL.

 ### Setting API keys
 NetScout expects the API keys to be set as environment variables:
 - ```export BINARYEDGE_API_KEY="<key>"```